 Creating a reusable ceramic mug requires more energy than the making of a disposable paper cup.
 So does bringing my own reusable mug really help the environment if I have to replace it every few months?
-Everyday Einstein answers a reader question about environmental responsibility.
+Ask Science answers a reader question about environmental responsibility.

 In episode 135, called Why We Dump 28 Billion Pounds of Plastic into the Ocean, we discussed a recent study tracking the large amounts of plastic being dumped into the world's oceans each year.
 I gave the following tip for those looking to reduce their plastic waste: